Authorization Letter to Sell Property (Sample Letters)

 Conclusion

 An authorization letter to sell a property is a crucial real estate document that ultimately protects the seller, broker, and buyer.
-In addition, it will lay out the selling process so that all parties are clear in terms of expectations and results of the sale.
-The choice between an exclusive or a non-exclusive authority to sell will depend on the seller’s needs.
+In addition, it will lay out the selling process so that all parties are clear in terms of expectations and the results of the sale.
+The choice between an exclusive or non-exclusive authority to sell will depend on the seller’s needs.

 In any case, the seller should carefully weigh the pros and cons of the different types of contractual possibilities available to them and decide what is right for them.
 Regardless of which authority is best for their case, it is always best to speak directly with the real estate agent and discuss sales expectations to make the process go smoothly.